mavas/mavas/writings/Portfolio.md

 All data problems revolve around your particular collection of data, and at the forefront of that is a proprietary web application I developed for the curation of video data regarding the video game called "Super Smash Bros.
 Melee".
 At the core is Django, which is essentially 2 things: an entirely web-based interface to whatever you're doing, and heavy use of an associated PostgreSQL database.
 This all then interfaces with a variety of Python libraries: models, datasets, cloud, youtube-dl, django-extensions, whoosh.

-## Failed laptop encrypted hard drive
+## Task: Failed laptop encrypted hard drive

 _Linux Unified Key Setup, learning its commands, reading its source code, and running `dd`._